- Networking Tools

 - Send a thank you note or email within 24 hours of your meeting.

 - Business cards are an important tool for networking and include your full name, phone number, email, area of experience and your degree.

-- Business suit or professional work attire are important for you at networking events, interviews, and informational interviews.
+- Dress in the attire appropriate to your desired industry for networking events, interviews, and informational interviews.

 - Update your LinkedIn profile with your current contact information, a professional picture, and relevant experience for potential employers.

 An informational interview is an informal meeting you initiate with a professional in the career, industry, or company you are considering.
 Typically, the best information comes from people who are actually working in that particular industry or field.
 Informational interviews also expand your network of contacts in your field of interest for future opportunities.